 - The built-in FormatConvertOp, InferenceOp, and SegmentationPostprocessorOp operators are imported on lines 7, 9, and 10.
 These 3 operators make up the preprocessing, inference, and postprocessing stages of our AI pipeline respectively. - The UnboundedAllocator resource is imported on line 13.
 This is used by our application's operators for memory allocation. - The paths to the identity model are defined on lines 35-38.
-This model passes it's input tensor to it's output, and acts as a placeholder for this example. - The directory of the video files are defined on line 40.
+This model passes its input tensor to its output, and acts as a placeholder for this example. - The directory of the video files are defined on line 40.

-Next, we look at the operators and their parameters defined in the application yaml file.
+Next, we look at the operators and their parameters defined in the application YAML file.

 '''

 def compose(self):

-43

 host_allocator = UnboundedAllocator(self, name="host_allocator")

-45

 source = VideoStreamReplayerOp(

 self, name="replayer", directory=self.video_dir, self.kwargs("replayer")

-47

 )

-49

 preprocessor = FormatConverterOp(

 self, name="preprocessor", pool=host_allocator, self.kwargs("preprocessor")

-51

-52

-53
+)

 inference = InferenceOp(

-54

 self,

-55

 '''

 '''

 name="inference",

-56
+14

 allocator=host_allocator,

-57
+15

 model_path_map=self.model_path_map,

-58
+16

 self.kwarqs("inference"),

 )

-61
+19

 postprocessor = SegmentationPostprocessorOp(

-62
+20

 self, name="postprocessor", allocator=host_allocator, self.kwargs(

-63

-→"postprocessor")

-64
+21

+→ "postprocessor")

+)

+22

+23

 viz = HolovizOp(self, name="viz", self.kwargs("viz"))

 '''

-- An instance of the UnboundedAllocator resource class is created (line 44) and used by subsequent operators for memory allocation.
+- An instance of the UnboundedAllocator resource class is created (line 2) and used by subsequent operators for memory allocation.
 This allocator allocates memory dynamically on the host as needed.
-For applications where latency becomes an issue, there is the BlockMemoryPool allocator. - The preprocessor operator (line 50) takes care of converting the input video from the source video to a format that can be used by the AI model. - The inference operator (line 54) feeds the output from the preprocessor to the AI model to perform inference. - The postprocessor operator (line 62) postprocesses the output from the inference operator before passing it downstream to the visualizer.
+For applications where latency becomes an issue, an allocator supporting a memory pool such as BlockMemoryPool or RMMAllocator could be used instead. - The preprocessor operator (line 8) takes care of converting the input video from the source video to a format that can be used by the AI model. - The inference operator (line 12) feeds the output from the preprocessor to the AI model to perform inference. - The postprocessor operator (line 20) postprocesses the output from the inference operator before passing it downstream to the visualizer.
 Here, the segmentation postprocessor checks the probabilities output from the model to determine which class is most likely and emits this class index.
 This is then used by the Holoviz operator to create a segmentation mask overlay.